 – Daniel J. Siegel , Tina Payne Bryson

-This is one radical book that stresses on the importance of being there for the child, physically and spending quality time with him or her.
-Studies show that children blossom the best, when at least one adult in their life has consistently shown up for them.
+This radical book stresses the importance of physically being there for the child and spending quality time with them.
+Studies show that children blossom the best when at least one adult in their life has consistently shown up for them.
 While it doesn’t take a lot of time, energy, or money, just the quality presence of a parent can positively impact the child’s development.

 The Conscious Parent: Transforming Ourselves, Empowering Our Children